Getting high search engine rankings for your blog takes work. A lot of work.

 So, how do you know if a keyword or keyphrase is competitive?

-Take one of the phrases you found while conducting keyword research, type it into Google search using quotations (ex. “how to install Thesis Theme Framework”), and then look at the number that appears below the search box.
+Take one of the phrases you found while conducting keyword research, type it into Google search using quotations (ex. “how to install the Thesis Theme”), and then look at the number that appears below the search box.

 If the number is large (over 75,000), I’d avoid it because it’s highly competitive.
 If it’s small, I’d focus on it because it should be much easier to score a top ranking.

 Note, just because a keyword or phrase isn’t competitive doesn’t mean it won’t send traffic.
 And if it doesn’t send much traffic, that doesn’t matter either because the traffic it does send is highly targeted.
 For example, I once optimized a post that landed the #1 position in Google and it helped me make a $1500 sale.